SummaryRead the full fact sheet

 Treatment for shellfish and fish allergies

 The only current treatment for food allergies is to avoid the food that causes your allergy.
 Even if you are careful, it is difficult to avoid all contact with a specific food.
-If you are at risk of a severe allergic reaction (and you have been prescribed an adrenaline (epinephrine) autoinjector (such as an EpiPen®), ASCIA recommends that you have an action plan for anaphylaxis.
+If you are at risk of a severe allergic reaction (and you have been prescribed an adrenaline (epinephrine) autoinjector (such as an EpiPen®), ASCIA recommends that you have an action plan for .

 To help with food avoidance, people with food allergies need to become familiar and comfortable with reading food labels.
-ASCIA has fact sheets to help you understand how to read food labels and what to avoid if you have a shellfish or fish allergy.
+ASCIA has fact sheets to help you understand how to read food labels and what to avoid if you have a or allergy.

 Inaccurate diagnosis can lead to expensive and ineffective treatments, and unnecessary food avoidance that can lead to malnutrition and food aversion, especially in children.
 Always speak to your doctor about your food allergy diagnosis and treatment options.